-We are recruiting for full-time team supervisors and residential care workers as well as casual residential care workers for day and night cover at Swanwick Lodge – a secure home for children whose needs are far better met being looked after in a safe and comfortable environment by dedicated professional staff, with the right level of expertise, personality and commitment to caring.
-Training and development will be provided.
+We are looking for hardworking, resilient and passionate staff to join our expert team at at Swanwick Lodge – a secure home for children in Hampshire.
+The children living at Swanwick Lodge have often complex needs which are far better met being looked after in a safe and comfortable environment such as ours, cared for by dedicated professional staff, with the right level of expertise, personality and commitment.
+Full training, as well as ample professional development opportunities will be provided.

 The qualities we are looking for in residential care workers

 - have a Level 3 diploma in Residential Childcare or have what it takes to achieve this qualification within 2 years of employment

 - are passionate about working with children and young people who have experienced the most traumatic of childhoods

 - are able to engage with children and young people who struggle to trust adults or make positive attachments